Fonger/bsoneditor/docs/api.md

 - `{String} theme`

-  Set the Ace editor theme, uses included 'ace/theme/jsoneditor' by default.
-Please note that only the default theme is included with jsoneditor, so if you specify another one you need to make sure it is loaded.
+  Set the Ace editor theme, uses included 'ace/theme/bsoneditor' by default.
+Please note that only the default theme is included with bsoneditor, so if you specify another one you need to make sure it is loaded.

 - `{Object} templates`